Skip to content

 • Firefox HTML

-• Browser Path - The path to the location of the web browser executable (e.g. chrome.exe, iexplore.exe, firefox.exe) on the computer
+• Browser Path - The path to the web browser executable (e.g., chrome.exe, iexplore.exe, firefox.exe) on the computer.

-• Default Click Mode -Species the default 'click mode' for tests using this web browser profile
+• Default Click Mode - Specifies the default 'click mode' for tests using this web browser profile.

-• auto - This tries to locate an element on the screen, moves the mouse over it and then sends the appropriate DOM 'click' event (the default)
+• auto - Tries to locate an element on the screen, moves the mouse over it, and then sends the appropriate DOM 'click' event (the default).

-• event - Just sends the DOM click event to the element with no prior mouse-move
+• event - Sends the DOM click event to the element with no prior mouse movement.

 Local Browser Profiles

-To create a local profile just press Duplicate for one of global profiles and set Local checkbox before clicking OK button.
-Global and Local profile may have same name, in this case Local profile is used for execution.
+To create a local profile, simply click Duplicate for one of the global profiles and select the Local checkbox before clicking OK.
+Global and local profiles may have the same name; in this case, the local profile is used for execution.

 Creating Local Browser Profile